gautam-4/afk-bot/README.md

 # afk-bot
 ## AFK Mouse Mover

 This script is an improved version of a code from a YouTube tutorial.
-It is designed to keep the mouse moving, preventing your system from going into idle mode.\n
+It is designed to keep the mouse moving, preventing your system from going into idle mode.
 To exit the script, press and hold the 'f' key.

 ### How to Use